jvachier/Sentiment_Analysis/README.md

 - **Preprocessing**: Includes utilities for tokenizing and vectorizing English and French text.
 - **Model Saving and Loading**: Supports saving and loading trained Transformer models for reuse.
 - **Integration with Speech-to-Text**: Translates recognized speech from English to French in real-time.

 ---

+## Note on Models

+The sentiment analysis and translation models included in this repository are **toy models** designed for demonstration purposes.
+They may not achieve production-level accuracy and are intended for educational and exploratory use.

+---